JRIngram/leitner/README.md

 ## Running tests
 **Note:** It is highly important that you set TEST_ENV to `true` before running `npm run test`.
 This command clears the database during the test run. *If `TEST_ENV` is not set to true, your production collections will be cleared and dropped!*

-To run the tests:
-1. Start a server instance using `npm run start:server`.
-2. Run `npm run lint` to check the code styling.
+### Server
+1. Follow the Server section in the Set-up section above.
+2. Run `cd server/`.
+3. Run `npm run tsc && npm run lint && npm run test`.

+### Client
+1. Follow the Client section in the Set-up section above.
+2. Run `cd client/`
+3. Run `npm run tsc && npm run lint && npm run test`.

+### End-to-End
+1. Follow the End-to-End Tests section in the Set-up section above.
+2. Run `cd e2e`.
-3. Run `npm tsc` to compile and typecheck the `.ts` files
+3. Run `npm run lint`.
-4. Run `npm run test` to run the unit tests.
+4. Run `npm run cypress:run`.
-5. Run `npm run test:e2e:chrome` to run the end to end tests in a Chrome browser and `npm run e2e:test:firefox` to run the tests in a firefox browser.

-The above tests run automatically on pushing and on commits.
+The client and server linting, tsc and test steps are ran automatically on pushing commits; the e2e linting steps are also ran automatically on commits, but the end to end tests themselves are not.

 ## Support
 * Donations to support this project - or even just to say thanks - are welcome here.
 Please donate via my [Kofi page](https://ko-fi.com/jringram).